 • Earn a certification in AWS.

-• Lead a small team or project internally.
+• Step up and lead a small team or project at work.

 Evaluation: